mkbaldwin/mkbaldwin.github.io/_posts/2017-09-18-nexus-5x-bootloop.md

 After flashing the phone started up immediately... no boot loop!

-I've rebooted the phone many times since then and had only one instance of the phone crashing during startup.
-Otherwise the phone seems to function normally.
-Though, I am sure with more intense applications (or games) there would be a performance impact.

-I'm still testing it out before switching my service back to the device to rely on it to work.
-I definitely wouldn't call this a fix, but it is a workaround that will hopefully let me use the phone until the next generation of Pixel devices are released.
+Initially this seemed pretty promising.
+I rebooted the phone many times and only had a few instances of it crashing during start up.
+I've also had it freeze up and reboot mid-use a couple of times.
+I definitely wouldn't call this a fix, but it is a workaround to make the phone at least semi-functional.

+At this point I still don't have enough confidence in it being reliable enough to switch my service back.
+So, I will probably keep using an older phone until Google's new phone announcement.
+I'm sad to see the old Nexus 5x go, it really was a great phone.
+Perhaps a Pixel 2, or even the essential phone could be in my future.

-This was definitely an interesting learning experience troubleshooting hardware, and flashing new software onto a phone!
+Regardless of the outcome, this was definitely an interesting learning experience troubleshooting hardware, and flashing new software onto a phone!